Analytics-at-Sauder/Analytics-at-Sauder.github.io/p04_inventory_management.md

 ### Simulation Model

-The EOQ Quantity and cycle time is applied in a simulation that tries to replicate a market with uncertain demand.
-We assume that the review period is 60 days and the order quantity of  20,000 units and a lead time of 0 days is assumed.
+The EOQ quantity and cycle time are applied in simulations that try to replicate a market with uncertain demand.
+We assume that a review period of 60 days, an order quantity of 20,000 units, and a lead time of 0 days.
 The inventory status is recorded in the simulation.

 <b> Creating a function to simulate the daily demand</b>